iepathos/logit/README.md

 Logit
 -------

 Logit is an easy to use logging wrapper for command line applications.
 Logit executes the command passed to it and writes a timestamp, the command executed and its output to a log file.
 Logit is useful when you require dead simple timestamp logging added over the output from a command line application.
-Built using Python 3.4.3, should be compatible with other Python 3 releases, but not yet tested with.
+Built using Python 3.4.3, should be compatible with earlier Python 3 releases, definitely compatible wth Python 3.5.1 as well.

 ## Execute Logit